kevincjhung/Code_Examples_App/README.md

 ## 6) Like/Unlike post

-❌✅  Allow a user to like and unlike a post.
+✅  Allow a user to like and unlike a post.
 This will increment or decrement the like count for that post.
-      Clicking the like button will toggle the like on and off.

 ## 7) User Profile Page